Andrew-EKrause/Assembly-Programs/README.md

 2. If you do not see any .asm files you can select to open, navigate to the project folder you downloaded from this repository.
 Select the "helloprogram0mips.asm" file.
 Click "Open".

-3. To run the program, click on the "Run" option at the top of the Mars environment window, and then click "Assemble"
+3. To run the program, click on the "Run" option at the top of the Mars environment window, and then click "Assemble".
 ###### Screenshot: Assembling a Program in the Mars Environment
 ![11](https://user-images.githubusercontent.com/57727121/131542937-dc2fc1b3-c102-4ae8-8d63-76a9bed5df76.png)
 <p>&nbsp;</p>